 Post Retirement Adjustments ("Escalator").
-Each time base pay is changed, payments to all benefit recipients are simultaneously changed by the same percent that base pay is changed.
+If hired before July 1, 1969, each time base pay is changed, payments to benefit recipients are simultaneously changed by the same percent that base pay is changed.
+If hired after June 30, 1969, changes in benefits are equal to 1/2 of the changes for those hired before July 1, 1969.